If You Have Acne-Prone Skin, Read This Before You Apply Sunscreen

 Do you know what your body’s largest organ is?
 Yep—it’s your skin, and you have to protect it from life’s offenders, starting with the sun.
-With skin cancer cases on the rise, the Skin Cancer Foundation and other experts stress the need for spreading sunscreen over all exposed areas, especially your face.
+With skin cancer cases on the rise, the Skin Cancer Foundation—along with most skin experts—stress the need for spreading sunscreen over all exposed areas, especially your face.
 But, you might be hesitant because you’re prone to acne.
-We’ve got good news: You can avoid breakouts and still protect your skin.
+Well, there’s got good news: You can avoid breakouts and still protect your skin.

 The truth about skin sensitivity and sunscreen ingredients

 Your skin most likely isn’t sensitive to the ingredients in sunscreen, according to Whitney Bowe, MD, assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai Medical Center in New York.
 “Most people think they are breaking out because of the actual active sunscreen ingredients when in fact, those ingredients rarely cause anyone to break out,” Dr. Bowe says.
 “When people break out from sunscreen, it’s usually a result of the other emollients, fragrances, or preservatives in the sunscreen.”

 Sunscreen ingredients to avoid

 Chemical sunscreen ingredients to avoid if you’re acne-prone include benzophenones (like oxybenzone), cinnamates, octocrylene, certain preservatives like quaternium-15, and the fragrance Balsam of Peru.
 These all come under the heading of chemical UV filters.
 This means they’re absorbed through the skin where they bond with UV light to prevent it from causing burns.
 This is the most common type; some studies, like a 2017 study published in the Journal of Cosmetic Dermatology, have found that certain chemical UV filters, like oxybenzone, can cause skin allergies.